 The MacBook Pro M4 Pro is where local AI gets serious.
 The M4 Pro's 273 GB/s memory bandwidth — more than double the base M4's 120 GB/s — translates directly to faster token generation.
 Combined with 24GB of unified memory, active cooling that prevents thermal throttling, and Apple's tight CPU/GPU integration, this machine handles models that the Air can only dream about.

 This guide covers which models work best on 24GB M4 Pro hardware, how fast they actually run, and what you should skip.
+For chip variants and other memory tiers, see the MacBook Pro device page.

 How Much RAM Do You Actually Have for Models?